OUR 2025 CALL FOR SUBMISSIONS IS LIVE (AT THIS LINK)!

-16 cubits is an architectural design competition for which teams - collegiate, professional, passionate hobbyist - will propose a novel sukkah design that uses biophilic materials and can be built for $3,000 in three days, with radically experimental, bio-based building solutions encouraged. a curators’ panel will select four teams for a fully funded one week retreat to build, test, learn from, and sleep in their sukkot, as well as exchange outdoor potluck programming, open community dinners, and share in analog life.
-2024’s host site will be berkeley’s urban adamah - after the fest, san francisco’s contemporary jewish museum will put on an exhibition (and may travel beyond the bay area). interdisciplinary and interfaith teams are especially encouraged to apply.
+16 cubits is an annual architectural design festival and competition for which teams - collegiate, professional, passionate hobbyist - propose a novel biophilic sukkah design that uses local, bio-based materials and can be built in three days, with radically experimental building solutions encouraged. a curators’ panel selects teams for a weeklong retreat to build, test, learn from, and eat-dwell-sleep in their sukkot, as well as exchange potluck programming, host open community dinners, and share in analog life. interdisciplinary and interfaith teams are especially encouraged to apply.

 what is sukkot?

-16 cubits will look something like a remix of burning man, sukkah city, and boisbuchet
+16 cubits is something like a remix of burning man, sukkah city, and boisbuchet

 any questions? email us at hello@16cubits.org